-These Application Notes use the Incoming Digit Translation feature to receive calls, the Numbering Plan Area Code (NPA), and Special Number (SPN) features to route calls from the Communication Server 1000 to the PSTN, via SIP trunks to Windstream.
+These Application Notes use the Incoming Digit Translation feature to receive the calls, the Numbering Plan Area Code (NPA), and Special Number (SPN) features to route calls from the Communication Server 1000, over a SIP trunk via the Frontier Communications service, to PSTN.

-These Application Notes assume that the basic Communications Server 1000 configuration has already been administered.
+These application notes assume that the basic Communications Server 1000 configuration has already been administered.
 For further information on Communications Server 1000, please consult the references in Section 10.

-The procedures below describe the configuration details for configuring the Communication Server 1000.
+The procedures below describe the configuration details of configuring a Communication Server 1000, to the Frontier Communications service via a SIP trunk.

 5.1.
-Log into Communication Server 1000 System
+Log in to Communication Server 1000 System

 5.1.1.
-Log into System Manager and Element Manager (EM)
+Log in to System Manager and Element Manager (EM)

-Open an instance of a web browser and connect to the System Manager using the following address: https://<System Manager IP address>/SMGR/.
+Open an instance of a web browser and connect to the Avaya Aura® System Manager using the following address: https://<System Manager IP address>/SMGR/.
 Log in using an appropriate User ID and Password (not shown).
-Select Elements \rightarrow Communication Server 1000
+Select Elements -> Communication Server 1000

-Figure 2 - System Manager Home Screen
+Figure 2 -System Manager Home Screen